Coiot/silly-kitty/content/the-village-spay-neuter-clinic-information.md

 Upon reading the above instructions, please reply "**Yes**" to the text message you received, which indicates you have read the above information and agree.

-Once you reply, you will receive your scheduled dropoff time in a response text WITHIN 48 HOURS.
-(We will "stagger" dropoff times from 7:30 am to 10:30 am in the order we schedule each family).
+**Once you reply, you will receive your scheduled dropoff time in a response text WITHIN 24 HOURS.**  (We will "stagger" dropoff times from 7:30 am to 10:30 am in the order we schedule each family).

 **COSTS:**